tritemio/pycorrelate/docs/theory.rst

 The previous formula is implemented by :func:`ucorrelate` and `numpy.correlate <https://docs.scipy.org/doc/numpy/reference/generated/numpy.correlate.html#numpy.correlate>`__.
+The difference is that :func:`ucorrelate` only computes positive lags and allows setting a max lag for efficiency.

-Binning timestamps to obtain timetraces would be very inefficient for FCS analysis where time-lags spans may orders of magnitude.
+Binning timestamps to obtain timetraces would be very inefficient for FCS analysis where time-lags span may orders of magnitude.
 It is much more efficient to directly compute the cross-correlation function from timestamps.
 The popular multi-tau algorithm allows computing the correlation directly